 I have been building my credit since I was 18 and think it is a stepping stone to get you on the right financial path.
-I feel that there’s no point in using a debit card unless you are using it at an ATM; please keep it simple and get a card for travel and a cash-back card, so while you spend money, you at least get rewards and cash-back.
+I own a few credit cards and I feel that there’s no point in using a debit card unless you are using it at an ATM; please keep it simple and get a credit card for travel and a cash-back credit card, so while you spend money, you at least get rewards and cash-back.

 Building credit has always been super important to me, and in my opinion, the three best credit cards to have is The AMEX Gold Card, Discovery Card for Students, and the Apple card; I have 2/3 of these cards, and my all-time favorite is the gold card even though it has an annual fee, but the rewards I have gained from it out weigh the annual fee.

 Earn 60,000 Membership Rewards® points after you spend $4,000 on eligible purchases with your new Card within the first 6 months.